Membrane Protein Structural Biology Group

 Membrane proteins are of critical importance to nearly every aspect of cell physiology, comprising about one-third of all proteins.
 Compared to soluble proteins, however, an understanding at the molecular-level for the membrane bound counterparts lags far behind.
 This lack of structural knowledge significantly impairs our understanding of the functions and mechanisms of these proteins, hereby preventing further applied, biomedical and biotechnological research.

-The focus of our group is eukaryotic and prokaryotic proteins that are linked to ion homeostasis and in particular transport of transition metals across cellular membranes.
-Our current targets include P-type ATPases of class IB (see figure) but also ion channels of various kinds.
-Underscoring the significance of these types of proteins, malfunctioning of the two human class IB P-type ATPases give rise to the severe Menkes’ and Wilson’s diseases, respectively.
+The focus of our group is eukaryotic and prokaryotic membrane proteins that are linked to ion homeostasis and in particular transport of transition metals across cellular membranes.
+Our current targets include P-type ATPases aquaporins and ion channels of various kinds.
+Underscoring the significance of these types of proteins, malfunctioning of different membrane proteins have been associated with diseases ranging from brain edema, to cancer, and neurodegenerative diseases.

-The structural studies are complemented with biochemical characterization in vivo (complementation) and in vitro, using for example ICP-MS, EXAFS, ITC, thermophoresis and molecular dynamics simulations in our own group and in association with a network of international partners.
+The structural studies are complemented with biochemical characterization in vivo and in vitro, using ICP-MS, EXAFS, ITC, thermophoresis and molecular dynamics simulations in our own group and in association with a network of international partners.